From 'what's a tensor' to a full ML pipeline in 4 days

 It started on a Thursday with a simple question: how does an AI model actually work?

-I want to be upfront before going further: I didn’t do this alone, and I’m not going to pretend otherwise.
+I want to be upfront: I didn’t do this alone.
 Claude was a co-builder throughout — explaining concepts, writing code, reviewing decisions, catching mistakes.
-What I brought was the problem, the direction, and enough curiosity to keep asking questions until things made sense.
+What I brought was the problem, the direction, and enough curiosity to keep asking until things made sense.
 The point of this post isn’t that I became an ML engineer in 4 days.
-It’s about what order you do things in — and what becomes possible when implementation is no longer the bottleneck.
+It’s about being empowered to build things you couldn’t have built before — because with AI alongside you, filling in the gaps in real time, the knowledge barrier breaks down.

 The drilling loop

 The first answer Claude gave me on PyTorch — I understood maybe 40% of it.
 One word kept appearing: tensor.
-So I asked about tensors.
-Five minutes later, I got it.
+I didn’t know what a tensor was.
+So I asked.
+Three minutes later, I got it.
 Back to PyTorch.
 Hit another term I didn’t know.
 Drilled into that.
 Back to the overview.
 Repeat.

 This is a different way to learn.
 It’s not reading a textbook front to back.
 It’s not sitting through a tutorial series for three weeks before you touch anything real.
 It’s more like having a patient expert in the room who never gets tired of your questions and always meets you exactly where you are.